 Ways to purchase US Open tennis tickets (for the general public)

 Below are the main ways to purchase US Open tennis tickets for most of the public.

-Individual standard tickets sold through Ticketmaster
+Individual standard tickets sold on Ticketmaster

-One thing to note about Amex presale tickets is there are standard seating tickets and preferred seating tickets.
+One thing to note about Amex presale is there are standard seating tickets and preferred seating tickets.
 Amex standard seating is for everyone who has an Amex credit card.
 During the presale, we could see that most of these tickets are in the Upper Promenade section with some in row N and O. We did see a few courtside and loge presale preferred tickets offered to more premium cardholders such as the Amex Centurion.
 If you don’t have those premium cards, don’t expect too much from the presale I think.

+Standard tickets are released in batches throughout the summer.
 Read more about individual standard tickets in the next sections.

 US Open Ticket Plans

 You can read more about ticket plans here.
 The problem with ticket plans is if you purchase them for the first time, you will only get upper promenade tickets.
 It probably takes years of repurchase to be upgraded to lower levels.

 Ticket packages and hospitality